Skip to main content

 Environment Variables

-For Docker or custom setups:
+For Docker or automated setups:

-export NOBGP_NETWORK_KEY="your_key"
+export NOBGP_KEY="<YOUR_REGISTRATION_KEY>"

-export NOBGP_NODE_NAME="docker-pi"
+export NOBGP_NAME="docker-pi"

 export NOBGP_LOG_LEVEL="info"

-sudo -E nobgp agent
+sudo -E nobgp register

 Headless Auto-Setup

-For completely automated setups (provisioning scripts):
+For completely automated setups (provisioning scripts), use a registration key:

 #!/bin/bash

-curl -sSL https://downloads.nobgp.com/agent/install.sh | sudo sh
+curl -fsSL https://downloads.nobgp.com/agent/install.sh | \

 Uninstallation